Guaraní people

-Guarani are a group of culturally-related indigenous peoples of South America.
+The Guarani are a group of culturally-related Indigenous peoples of South America.
 They are distinguished from the related Tupi by their use of the Guarani language.
-The traditional range of the Guarani people is in present-day Paraguay between the Paraná River and lower Paraguay River, the Misiones Province of Argentina, southern Brazil once as far east as Rio de Janeiro, and parts of Uruguay and Bolivia.
+The traditional range of the Guarani people is in what is now Paraguay between the Paraná River and lower Paraguay River, the Misiones Province of Argentina, southern Brazil once as far east as Rio de Janeiro, and parts of Uruguay and Bolivia.

-Although their demographic dominance of the region has been reduced by European colonisation and the commensurate rise of mestizos, there are contemporary Guarani populations in these areas.
+Although their demographic dominance of the region has been reduced by European colonisation and the commensurate rise of mestizos, there are contemporary Guarani populations in Paraguay and parts of Argentina and Bolivia.
 Most notably, the Guarani language, still widely spoken across traditional Guarani homelands, is one of the two official languages in Paraguay, the other one being Spanish.
-The language was once looked down upon by the upper and middle classes, but it is now often regarded with pride and serves as a symbol of national distinctiveness.
 The Paraguayan population learns Guarani both informally from social interaction and formally in public schools.
-In modern Spanish, Guarani also refers to any Paraguayan national in the same way that the French are sometimes called Gauls.
+In modern Spanish, Guaraní also refers to any Paraguayan national in the same way that the French are sometimes called Gauls.

 Name

-The history and meaning of the name Guarani are subject to dispute.
+The history and meaning of the name Guaraní are subject to dispute.
 Before they encountered Europeans, the Guarani referred to themselves simply as Abá, meaning "men" or "people".
 The term Guarani was originally applied by early Jesuit missionaries to refer to natives who had accepted conversion to the Christian religion; Cayua or Caingua (ka'aguygua) was used to refer to those who had refused it.
 Cayua is roughly translated as "the ones from the jungle".
-While the term Cayua is sometimes still used to refer to settlements of indigenous peoples who have not well integrated into the dominant society, the modern usage of the name Guarani is generally extended to include all people of native origin regardless of societal status.
-Barbara Ganson writes that the name Guarani was given by the Spanish as it means "warrior" in the Tupi-Guarani dialect spoken there.
-Guarinĩ is attested in 12th-century Old Tupi, by Jesuit sources, as "war, warrior, to wage war, warlord".
+While the term Cayua is sometimes still used to refer to settlements of Indigenous peoples who have not well integrated into the dominant society, the modern usage of the name Guarani is generally extended to include all people of native origin regardless of societal status.
+Barbara Ganson writes that the name Guaraní was given by the Spanish since it means "warrior" in the Tupi-Guaraní dialect spoken there.
+Guarinĩ is attested in 16th-century Old Tupi, by Jesuit sources, as "war, warrior, to wage war, warlord".